realworldocaml/book/book/guided-tour/README.md

 done using the `printf` command, which provides support for type-safe format strings, similar to what you'll find in a variety of languages.
-The format string is parsed by the compiler and used to determine the number and type of the remaining arguments that are <span class="keep-together">required</span>.
+The format string is parsed by the compiler and used to determine the number and type of the remaining arguments that are required.
 In this case, there is a single formatting directive, `%F`, so `printf` expects one additional argument of type `float`.

 ### Compiling and Running

 We'll compile our program using `dune`, a build system that's designed for use with OCaml projects.
-First, we need to write a *dune* file to specify the build.
+First, we need to write a `dune` file to specify the build.

 ```scheme file=examples/correct/sum/dune